Micromagnetic-Tomography/mmt_dipole_cuboid_inversion/README.md

 # MMT Numerical Libraries: Dipole Cuboid Inversion

-Python library for the calculation of magnetizations from magnetic grain sources modelled as uniformly magnetized, i.e. dipole-like, cuboids.
+Python library for the calculation of magnetizations of magnetic grain sources, which are modelled as homogeneously magnetized particles, using an aggregation of cuboids.
 The method requires both the position of grains and magnetic surface data from the Micromagnetic Tomography project.
 This is achieved by:

 - Modelling the grains as aggregation of cuboids.
 This data is input into this library's main class called `DipoleCuboidInversion`.